It’s Been 2 Years Since I Moved Into The Dollhouse & It’s Not Been All Roses

 Cottage Home with Plantation Shutters, Window Boxes

-I don’t remember exact dates, so these updates I’m sharing may not be in order, but sometime during that first year, I had the exterior of the home washed.
-It was filthy!
+I don’t remember the exact dates, so these updates that I’m sharing may not be in order, but sometime during that first year, I had the exterior of the home washed.
+It was so dirty!

 Here’s an example of how this side of the house looked afterward.
 I think the whole house gave a big sigh of relief to have years of grime removed.
-It was too long after this that I discovered there used to be a window on this side of the house that was bricked up at some point.
+Not long after that, I discovered there used to be a window on this side of the house.
+It’s still visible on the original house plans.
+At some point it was bricked up; I wish I knew when.

 I also had the roof cleaned.
 Moss was growing down the right side of the roof over the garage, and the whole roof needed a good cleaning.
 While we are looking at this photo, note the round electrical box and the wire guard that’s running across the top of the garage door to the wall on the right—more on that in a sec.